birkin/iip_student_dev_notes/notes.md

         - deletes from solr any needed deletions

 - gave them overview of xml & stylesheets

+- discussed approaches to 'Stories' feature S. would like to implement
+    - showed them architecture of how basic markdown drives the '[welcome](http://dcdscit.services.brown.edu/iip_smr_dev/info/welcome/)', 'about', etc. pages in site
+    - showed them how they can use that model to experiment with 'Stories' if they desire

 - looked into S.'s report of a problem with bibliographies